 Sugar Daddy (Wendy Morgan, 2020)

-Kelly McCormack, who also wrote the film, stars as Darren, a broke, experimental musician who is struggling equally with paying the rent and finding her voice as a musician — and having the time and energy to do so.
-When Darren is suddenly fired from her catering job, she decides to look into the opportunities a sugar daddy (or several) might offer.
+Kelly McCormack, who also wrote the film Sugar Daddy, stars as Darren, a broke, experimental musician struggling equally with paying the rent and finding her voice as a musician — and having the time and energy to do so.
+When Darren loses her catering job, she decides to look into the opportunities a sugar daddy (or several) might offer.
 As she goes on dates with older men, she starts to find that the upfront financial transaction is sometimes more healthy than her personal relationships with men.
-The film is directed by Wendy Morgan, set in Toronto, and is Canadian.
+Wendy Morgan directed the Canadian film which takes place in Toronto.

 Sugar Daddy received Canadian Screen Award nominations for Editing (Christine Armstrong), Supporting Actor (Colm Feore), and Original Song (“Sugar Daddy”)